hyperhq/docs.hypercontainer.io/reference/build.md

 Build a new image from the source code at PATH

-(This command is only available for Mac version)
+(This command is only available on Mac OS X version)

 ```
 Usage: